-- VIA VT6306 PCI 1394 integrated host controller - Supports three 100/200/400 Mb/sec ports
+- VIA VT6306 PCI 1394 integrated host controller - Supports three 100/200/400 Mb/sec ports ternal bus standard that supports data transfer rates of up to 400Mbps.

-IEEE 1394 is fully compliant with the 1394 OHCI (Open Host Controller Interface) 1.1 specification.
-It supports up to 63 devices that can run simultaneously on a system.
-1394 is a fast external bus standard that supports data transfer rates of up to 400Mbps.
 In addition to its high speed, it also supports isochronous data transfer which is ideal for video devices that need to transfer high levels of data in real-time.
-1394 supports both Plug-and-Play and hot plugging.
+I 394 supports both Plug-and-Play and hot plugging.